jtaylor100/jtaylor100.github.io/values.markdown

 The first framework is deciding your actions based on how aligned the action is with virtues you appreciate in other people.
 Like not lying because you value honesty, not acting on prejudice because you value fairness or not engaging in personal attacks because you value civility.

 Benjamin Franklin set up [personal virtues][] from a young age which he meticulously sought to follow.
+His example is an interesting one to follow, although it was made in a very different age.

 I think there are a few traits in people which I inherently value.
 Some more than others.
 These are all things that could be used to direct my everyday actions.
 They have a great deal of overlap, but I think this is inevitable.
+So in following Franklin's example, here are a list of my personal virtues.[^friends]

+Adventurous
+: Willing to take risk, sensibly.

 Altruism
 : Wanting to increase other people's quality of life.